top of page

 Since receiving planning approval we have also completed and had approved a Building Regulations Application for the technical detail required for the extension.

-If you would like to find out more about how our Planning Consultancy and Architectural Design Service can work in perfect sync to achieve a successful outcome in the planning system please CONTACT US and we will be only too happy to talk through any questions or development proposals you may have.
+If you would like to find out more about how our Planning Consultancy and Architectural Design Service can work in perfect sync to achieve a successful house extension please contact us and we will be only too happy to talk through any questions or development proposals you may have.
+Alternatively you can look at additional projects undertaken in the Copthorne Area of Shrewsbury by using the below links:

 READ MORE NEWS